Southern California Dog Bite Attorney

 - Insurance Information Institute estimates that in 2013, insurers across the country paid over $483 million in dog bite claims.

 - American Society for Reconstructive Microsurgery reports that according to the American Society of Plastic Surgeons, 26,935 reconstructive procedures were performed in 2013 to repair injuries caused by dog bites.

 - U.S. Postal Service reports that 5,581 postal employees were attacked by dogs in 2013.
-Children, elderly, and postal carriers are the most frequent victims of dog bites.
+Children, the elderly, and postal carriers are the most frequent victims of dog bites.

 What To Do If You Are a Victim of a Dog Bite or Attack

 - Get the name, address, and telephone number of the person who owns the animal

 - Identify the animal that bit you so the animal can be tested (otherwise, you may be required to undergo a very painful series of tests and vaccinations)